Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

-\begin{proof} Instantiate Theorem~\ref{thm:lcel-structural-identity} on the pair $(\mathbb{L}_{\text{G\"odel}}, \mathbb{L}_{\mathrm{DP}})$ of LCEL instances, where $\mathbb{L}_{\text{G\"odel}} = \langle \mathrm{PA}, \Pi_{\mathrm{PA}}, \mathrm{RFN}(\mathrm{PA}), \mathrm{PA} + \mathrm{RFN}(\mathrm{PA}), \Pi_1, \mathrm{Imp}_{\mathrm{PA}}\rangle$ and $\mathbb{L}_{\mathrm{DP}} = \langle S_{\mathrm{DA}}, \Pi_{\mathrm{dup}}, \mathrm{AG}, S_{\mathrm{DA}}^+, \Gamma_{\mathrm{term}}, \mathrm{Imp}_{\mathrm{DP}}\rangle$.
+\begin{proof} Instantiate Theorem~\ref{thm:lcel-structural-identity} on the pair $(\mathbb{L}_{\text{G\"odel}}, \mathbb{L}_{\mathrm{DP}})$ of LCEL instances, where $\mathrm{RFN}$ denotes uniform reflection and $\mathrm{AG}$ denotes the Arts and Giesl soundness license.
+The two instances are $\mathbb{L}_{\text{G\"odel}} = \langle \mathrm{PA}, \Pi_{\mathrm{PA}}, \mathrm{RFN}(\mathrm{PA}), \mathrm{PA} + \mathrm{RFN}(\mathrm{PA}), \Pi_1, \mathrm{Imp}_{\mathrm{PA}}\rangle$ and $\mathbb{L}_{\mathrm{DP}} = \langle S_{\mathrm{DA}}, \Pi_{\mathrm{dup}}, \mathrm{AG}, S_{\mathrm{DA}}^+, \Gamma_{\mathrm{term}}, \mathrm{Imp}_{\mathrm{DP}}\rangle$.
 Both tuples satisfy the six clauses of Definition~\ref{def:lcel-schema}: the G\"odel tuple because uniform reflection over $\mathrm{PA}$ realizes the reflection-family ascent pattern by Kreisel and L\'evy~\cite{kreisellevy1968reflection} and Beklemishev~\cite{beklemishev1995iteratedreflection,beklemishev2018reflection} (where the $\Pi_1$-equivalence $(T^\alpha)_\beta \equiv_{\Pi_1^0} T_{\omega^\alpha \cdot (1+\beta)}$ between iterated local reflection and iterated consistency is the canonical calibration on the reflection side), and the DP tuple because the Arts and Giesl soundness theorem~\cite{artsgiesl2000} licenses a soundness-with-annotation pattern on $\Pi^0_2$-termination obligations (Proposition~\ref{prop:ag-pi02}).
 The schema-level quasi-functor $F\colon \mathbb{L}_{\text{G\"odel}} \to \mathbb{L}_{\mathrm{DP}}$ constructed in the proof of Theorem~\ref{thm:lcel-structural-identity} sends each clause to its DP-side counterpart.
-Reading off the six clauses via $F$ yields the six enumerated steps of the present theorem: \emph{Step~(1)}: the base system is PA in the G\"odel case and direct aggregation in the DP case. \emph{Step~(2)}: the obstruction is the self-referential sentence in the G\"odel case and the self-duplicating recursor (the step-argument dimension) in the DP case; in both cases, the obstruction is characterized by a feature of the object that the base language can represent syntactically but cannot incorporate into a verdict-bearing derivation (the self-referential coding on the G\"odel side, the duplicated step-argument dimension on the DP side). \emph{Step~(3)}: the observation of inability is the first incompleteness theorem (G\"odel) and Theorem~\ref{thm:canonical-instance} of this paper (DP). \emph{Step~(4)}: the meta-system is ZFC or equivalent (G\"odel) and the dependency-pair framework of Arts and Giesl~\cite{artsgiesl2000} (DP). \emph{Step~(5)}: the meta-level resolution is the G\"odel sentence's truth in the standard model (G\"odel) and the soundness theorem for the projected pair problem~\cite{artsgiesl2000} (DP). \emph{Step~(6)}: the licensed import is the acceptance of $G_{\mathrm{PA}}$ as externally true (G\"odel) and the declaration that the wrapper context is inert under the Arts-Giesl license (DP).
+Reading off the six clauses via $F$ yields the six enumerated steps of the present theorem: \emph{Step~(1)}: the base system is PA in the G\"odel case and direct aggregation in the DP case. \emph{Step~(2)}: the obstruction is the self-referential sentence in the G\"odel case and the self-duplicating recursor (the step-argument dimension) in the DP case; in both cases, the obstruction is characterized by a feature of the object that the base language represents syntactically while leaving it outside every verdict-bearing derivation (the self-referential coding on the G\"odel side, the duplicated step-argument dimension on the DP side). \emph{Step~(3)}: the observation of inability is the first incompleteness theorem (G\"odel) and Theorem~\ref{thm:canonical-instance} (DP). \emph{Step~(4)}: the meta-system is Zermelo-Fraenkel set theory with Choice (ZFC) or equivalent (G\"odel) and the dependency-pair framework of Arts and Giesl~\cite{artsgiesl2000} (DP). \emph{Step~(5)}: the meta-level resolution is the G\"odel sentence's truth in the standard model (G\"odel) and the soundness theorem for the projected pair problem~\cite{artsgiesl2000} (DP). \emph{Step~(6)}: the licensed import is the acceptance of $G_{\mathrm{PA}}$ as externally true (G\"odel) and the declaration that the wrapper context is inert under the Arts-Giesl license (DP).
 Each clause-to-clause check discharges one hypothesis of Theorem~\ref{thm:lcel-structural-identity}; their conjunction is the schema-level structural identity, and the quasi-functor $F$ specializes that identity to the six-step enumeration above.
 The structural roles are therefore the same across both instantiations; only the instance-specific machinery differs. \end{proof}